Insider-Threat/Insider-Threat/TTPs/IT1011-Suspicious Intranet Activity.md

 ## **Overview:**
-Suspicious Intranet (internal websites) activity would encompass activities like browsing an unusually high number of pages, receiving a high number of access denied responses, or searching for highly sensitive information.
+Suspicious Intranet (internal websites) activity would encompass activities like browsing an unusually high number of pages, receiving a high number of access denied responses, searching for credentials (ssh keys, passwords, tokens),or searching for highly sensitive information.
 These activities may be a sign that the user is hunting for information that is not related to their job duties.

 ## **Example Scenario:**